 Charity registered in Scotland SC034231

-Hours: 35 hours per week (excluding meal breaks).
+Hours: Part-time, 21 hours per week (excluding meal breaks).
 No overtime paid, but time off in lieu may be taken as appropriate.

 Role & Responsibilities